Thomas Sanders Dupuis

 Thomas Sanders Dupuis, Mus.
 Doc.
-(1733-1796) was a composer and organist of French extraction, born in London.
+(5 November, 1733-17 July, 1796) was a composer and organist of French extraction, born in London.
 He succeeded William Boyce at the Chapel Royal, and was regarded as one of the best organists of his day.

-His published work includes Nine Voluntaries for the Organ, performed before their Majesties at the Chapel Royal, St. Paul's Cathedral, etc.
+In his diaries, Haydn referred to Dupuis as ‘a great organist’ after hearing his improvised fugues at St James’s Church in 1792.

 Life

-He was the third son of John Dupuis, a member of a Huguenot family who is said to have held an appointment at court.
-Dupuis was born 5 November 1733, and was brought up as a chorister in the Chapel Royal under Bernard Gates and John Travers.
+He was the third son of John Dupuis, a member of a Huguenot family who is said to have held an appointment at court, and his wife Susannah.
+Dupuis was brought up as a chorister in the Chapel Royal under Bernard Gates and John Travers.
+While there he established lifelong connections with two younger choristers, Philip Hayes and Samuel Arnold.
 On 3 December 1758 he was elected a member of the Royal Society of Musicians.

-By 1773 Dupuis was organist of the Charlotte Street Chapel (now St. Peter's Chapel), near Buckingham Palace, and on the death of Boyce he was elected (24 March 1779) organist and composer to the Chapel Royal.
+In 1760 Dupuis was a contributor to the London operatic production of Antigona at the King’s Theatre, Haymarket, staged under the musical direction of Felice Giardini.
+By 1773 he was organist of the Charlotte Street Chapel (later St. Peter's Chapel, now demolished) near Buckingham Palace, and on the death of William Boyce he was elected (24 March 1779) organist and composer to the Chapel Royal.
 On 26 June 1790 Dupuis accumulated the degrees of Mus.Bac. and Mus.Doc. at Oxford.
 In the same year he originated a sort of musical club, known as the Graduates' Meeting.

+As a prominent organist, he was often called upon to design or 'open' newly installed instruments, and is said to have supervised the rebuilding of the Chapel Royal organ.
+He was one of the directors of the Handel Commemoration in 1784.

-Dupuis died at King's Row, Park Lane, 17 July 1796, and was buried in the west cloister of Westminster Abbey on the 24th.
-A collection of his cathedral music, in 3 vols., was published after his death by his pupil John Spencer.
-Prefixed to this work is a portrait.
+Dupuis died from an overdose of opium at King's Row, Park Lane, 17 July 1796, and was buried in the west cloister of Westminster Abbey on the 24th.
+There is a white marble tablet with an urn in his memory.
+Charles Burney (in Rees's Cyclopædia) described him as "a correct harmonist in his compositions and a good performer on the organ, with a fancy not very rich or original; but his finger was lively and he knew his instrument well".
+In the obituary notice in the Gentleman’s Magazine he was praised as "distinguished for good sense, knowledge of mankind, integrity and benevolence".